 - If Yuri did really go back in time to save Alice after the good ending of Shadow Hearts 2, what happens to the world at that timeline when he does save Alice?
 The only reason there was a second game because Alice died and Yuri was moping, ending up in Domremy where his adventure starts around because of her death.
 Does that mean he dooms the world just to save Alice?
-Does that mean he doomed Anastasia since he wasn't around to stop Rasputin (or she ends up doomed to be killed by the Communists since I believe that Kurando would at least tried to save her if that happens if they end up as a couple, but since time is reset and Yuri doesn't really have a reason to go on a journey, Anastasia and Kurando won't meet.)
+Does that mean he doomed Anastasia since he wasn't around to stop Rasputin (or she ends up doomed to be killed along with her family on that fateful day since I believe that Kurando would at least tried to save her if that happens if they end up as a couple, but since time is reset and Yuri doesn't really have a reason to go on a journey, Anastasia and Kurando won't meet.)
 Also if Karin is really supposedly his mother, than she won't able go back in time to fulfill her destiny since and wouldn't that mean Yuri was would never be born born?
 I am confused.

-I actually thought that the reason why he shield Karin from the blast in the beginning of Shadow Hearts 2 because she resembles his mother but eventually brush it off as a conidence or he didn't think much of it after.
+- I actually thought that the reason why he shield Karin from the blast in the beginning of Shadow Hearts 2 because she resembles his mother but eventually brush it off as a coincidence or he didn't think much of it after.

 - A better explanation is the fact that (per the events of Shadow Hearts 1) Yuri was very young - about 7 - when Dehuai's monsters attacked the homestead, resulting in his mother's death and his first Fusion transformation.
 The psychological strain and youth could make it hard for him to remember how his mother looked nearly 20 years later.

 - What are the repercussions of too much Will compared to too much Malice?
 And how was it collected in that tower of salt in From The New World?